YunTianZhou/exlib/README.md

 # exlib

-**exlib** is a lightweight, modern C++ graphics library C++ graphics library built on top of OpenGL.
+**exlib** is a lightweight, modern C++ graphics library built on top of OpenGL.
 It provides utilities for window management, event handling, graphics, and OpenGL interfaces.

 ## Features

-- Easy creation and control of the window
+- Easy creation and control of windows

-- Input event managing (like key presses and mouse movements)
+- Input event management (e.g., key presses and mouse movements)

-- Provides basic graphic interfaces
+- Basic graphics interfaces

-- Support texture rendering
+- Texture rendering support

 - Cross-platform compatibility (Windows & Linux)

 ## Examples

-For more examples, go to `exlib/tests`, which contains examples for all functions in this project.
+For more examples, see the `exlib/tests` directory, which contains usage examples for all functions in this project.

 ## Getting Started